Sample-based nonlinear detectability for discrete-time systems: Sample-based /

 \end{defi} If there exist functions $\beta$ and $\gamma_1$ such that the left-hand side of (\ref{eq:iIOSS}) is bounded by the first two terms of the right-hand side, then the system is incrementally input-to-state stable (\iISS/) \cite{Ang02}, i.e., no output information is needed to bound $|\Delta x|$ and two solutions will always converge to each other in case the same input is applied ($\Delta w \equiv 0$).
-We note that an equivalent condition for a system being \iIOSS/ is existence of a so-called \iIOSS/ Lyapunov function \cite{All20}.
+We note that a system being \iIOSS/ is equivalent to the system admitting a so-called \iIOSS/ Lyapunov function \cite{All20}.
 Recently, a systematic procedure to compute \iIOSS/ Lyapunov functions for classes of nonlinear systems (and hence to establish that a system is \iIOSS/) has been proposed in \cite[Sec.
 IV]{Sch23}.

 In the rest of this section, we first introduce the notion of sample-based incremental input/output-to state stability.
 We then study conditions for an \iIOSS/ system to be sample-based \iIOSS/ as well.
 Here the following assumption on the system is made. \\ \begin{ass} The output function $h$ in (\ref{eq:sys}) is $\mathcal{K}$-continuous, meaning that there exists a function $\alpha_h \in \mathcal{K}$ such that for all $x_1,x_2\in \mathbb{R}^n$